puppetlabs/bolt/developer-docs/analytics.md

 ### Events

 An event is the simplest request in GA.
 It represents that _something_ happened and is defined by a `category` and an `action`.
-It may optionally have a `label` and a `value`.
+It can optionally have a `label` and a `value`.
 As a general rule, do not use `value` as GA doesn't provide useful mechanisms to process it.